Environmental Data Literacy

 Course Learning Objectives

-The purpose of this course is to help you build your data skills and to develop a foundational understanding upon which subsequent courses will build.
-The overarching goal is to develop a working knowledge of the R statistical computing language and sufficient proficiency to import raw data and then iterate through the visualization, manipulation, and analysis steps in creating output that is easily communicated to a scientific audience.
+The overarching goal is to create a working knowledge of the R statistical computing language and sufficient proficiency to import raw data and then iterate through the visualization, manipulation, and analysis steps in creating output that is easily communicated to a scientific audience.

 Course Content & Assessment

-1. Welcome & Logistics: Setting up the logistics for the class, installing R, RStudio, and Quarto on each of your machines, and providing a tour of the IDE.
+1. Welcome & Logistics: Setting up the logistics for the class, installing R, RStudio, and Quarto on each of your computers, and providing a tour of the IDE.

-3. Data Types & Containers: Understanding the fundamental data types and containers within R and how to import, work with easily, and export raw data.
+3. Base Data Types & Containers: Understanding the fundamental data types and containers within R and how to import, work with, and export raw data.

-5. Graphics That DON’T Suck: Hello publication quality graphics, using the grammar of graphics approach.
+7. Graphics That DON'T Suck: Hello, publication-quality graphics, using the grammar of graphics approach.

 14. Spatial Analyses: Performing spatially explicit analyses of point processes and habitats.